joshchew24/notes/FNH 330/Fermentation.md

 - innoculated with *Saccharomyces cerevisiae* yeast
 	- or allowed to spontaneously ferment
 - fermentation maintained at 20-30˚C
+	- usually closer to 30
 	- higher temp extracts more colours, tannins
 	- lower temp makes fruitier wines, less tannins
+		- good for underripe grapes to prevent extracting underripe tannins
 	- can last several days to 2 weeks